ganadurai/apigee-adv-api-security-setup/README.md

     ```bash
     ./advapisec-demo-setup.sh -a setup
     ```
+1. Follow the instructions, to view the status of the bot executions and completion statu.

+1. Sample report creation.
+    ```bash
+    ./scripts/report-gen.sh
+    ```

 1. Cleanup run, this will clean the adv api security demo artifacts in Apigee org
     ```bash